Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Intractability of Stabbing Number 4 or More

-The other direction (i.e., proving that a satisfying assignment to $ \formula $ gives a solution to $ \CSTAB { 4 } $) is similar and even easier and the reduction is hence complete.
-We prove that $ \CSTAB { 5 } $ is $ \NP $-hard using the exact same reduction idea with slightly modified gadgets.
+For the converse implication, we are given an assignment satisfying $ \formula $.
+From this assignment, we construct a conforming partition $ \partition $ of $ \polygon ( \formula ) $ with stabbing number at most~$ 4 $ as follows.
+We partition each variable gadget such that the values propagated by its out-stabs equal the values of the corresponding literals in the assignment.
+We partition each split gadget such that its out-stabs propagate the same value as its in-stab.
+By construction, every propagated value throughout every gadget equals the value of the corresponding literal in the assignment.
+Since the assignment satisfies $ \formula $, at least one in-stab per clause gadget propagates~$ 1 $.
+It is then possible to partition each clause gadget with stabbing number at most~$ 4 $.
+(Lemma~\ref{lem:variableGadgetStabbingN4}, Lemma~\ref{lem:splitGadgetStabbingN4}, and Lemma~\ref{lem:clauseGadgetStabbingN4} in the appendix show that all these partitions of gadgets exist.)

-\paragraph{Proof sketch for polygons in general position.} In the previous reduction, we use aligned reflex vertices in two places: within the forcer gadget, and where the forcer gadget attaches at some pixel.
-To achieve the reduction for polygons in general position, we design a completely different forcer gadget based on a staircase, and we shift the attachment points of forcer gadgets slightly so that they are no longer aligned.
+\paragraph{Proof of the $ \NP $-hardness of $ \CSTAB{ 4 } $ for polygons in general position\ARXIVVERSIONONLY{.}} In the previous reduction, we use aligned reflex vertices most notably in the forcer gadget.
+To achieve the reduction for polygons in general position, we design a completely different forcer gadget based on a staircase with~$ 6 $ reflex vertices; see Figure~\ref{fig:forcerGadgetOverview}(b) for a picture and Section~\ref{sec:4intractableGeneralPosition} for details.
+For all other gadgets, having aligned reflex vertices turns out to be not important if we need not have a thin polygon.
+Specifically, we show that by shifting all some reflex vertices in these gadgets suitably, we obtain gadgets in general position which have the same properties with respect to the values of their in-stabs and out-stabs.
+Figure~\ref{fig:GadgetsGeneralN4} shows the modified variable gadget, split gadget and clause gadget, and Section~\ref{sec:4intractableGeneralPosition} describes their construction in detail.
+The proof of NP-hardness then carries over verbatim.

-\paragraph{Proof sketch for $ k > 4 $.} For the case when $ k $ is even, i.e. $ k = 4 + 2 m $ where $ m $ is a positive integer, we generalize the forcer gadget for stabbing number~$ 4 $, by adding $ m $ rows and $ m $ columns.
-We then generalize the polygon $ P ( \formula ) $ by attaching $ m $ forcer gadgets for stabbing number $ k $ to the middle of each row or column of adjacent pixels of $ P ( \formula ) $.
-The hardness reduction for $ \CSTAB { k } $ now follows the same technique that we used to prove the hardness of $ \CSTAB { 4 } $.
-The case when $ k $ is odd is handled similarly by starting with the hardness of $ \CSTAB { 5 } $.
+\paragraph{Proof of the $ \NP $-hardness of $ \CSTAB{ 5 } $ for thin polygons and for polygons in general position\ARXIVVERSIONONLY{.}} We prove that $ \CSTAB{ 5 } $ is $ \NP $-hard using the exact same reduction idea with slightly modified gadgets, be it for thin polygons or for polygons in general position.

+Informally, the gadgets for $ \CSTAB{ 5 } $ for thin polygons are obtained from the gadgets for $ \CSTAB{ 4 } $ for thin polygons by adding one pixel at both ends of each row or column of adjacent pixels (Figure~\ref{fig:fullGadgetStabbingN5_main}).
+In particular, we use this technique to generate the forcer gadget for $ \CSTAB{ 5 } $ for thin polygons (Figure~\ref{fig:forcerGadgetStabbingN5+}(a)).

+As for $ \CSTAB{ 5 } $ and polygons in general position, we generalize the staircase forcer gadget for $ \CSTAB{ 4 } $ with~$ 6 $ reflex vertices to a staircase with~$ 8 $ reflex vertices.
+We actually do not use this forcer gadget as is but integrate its principle into the other gadgets, as shown in Figure~\ref{fig:generalGadgetsStabbingN5}.